Qingbolan/Vision-LLM-Integration/README.md

   - Two parallel FC layers for μ and σ
 - **Latent Space:**

-  - Probabilistic sampling using the reparameterization trick
-  - Z ~ N(μ, σ²In)
+  - Probabilistic sampling using the reparameterization trick: Z ~ N(μ, σ²I)
   - FC layer (512*2*2→128) for both mean and variance
 - **Decoder:**